ABOUT US

 According to a 2012 Lancetreport

-Initial Research Mapping.
+Initial Research Mapping

 How does hostel life impact students?
+After mapping down various influencing factors, we made a simplified chart -

 Positive aspects